Atrop1n/turtle/README.md

 However I decided to make the switching automated instead of having to manually press the switch every morning and evening.

-The two requirements I was keeping in mind while working on the project were reliability and *user-friendliness*.
+The two requirements I kept in mind while working on the project were *reliability* and *user-friendliness*.
 ## Principle
-The control system has two modes: auto and manual.
+The control interface offers two modes: auto and manual.
 In automatic mode, lamps are automatically being switched based on current time and morning and evening timers.
-The lamps are off early in the morning, active during the day, and off again in the evening.
+The lamps should be off early in the morning, active during the day, and off again in the evening.

 <p align="center">
 <img width="" heigth="" src="https://github.com/user-attachments/assets/441d203f-0e2f-411c-a632-d38eacc45752"/>